 - Establish a daily writing practice: Using a simple structure I have devised over many years as a writer and teacher, we will create a framework within which we claim room for our daily process.
 This sets forth a practice that can trickle down and benefit all other areas of one’s life where limiting beliefs, fears and goal-setting have been a challenge.

 - Exchange weekly reports: Using an easy-to-follow format, we will share each week our progress, obstacles and observations.
 The weekly check in system provides an external accountability factor that prods in a healthy way and gives us the opportunity to share our writing triumphs and challenges with other writers.

-- Enrollment: Eight participants.
+- Enrollment: Limited to 6 participants.
 No previous writing experience required.
 Beginners and experienced writers welcome.

 - To Register: Please email Eanlai at firstname.lastname@example.org.
 (Online option also available).

 The AWA Method (Amherst Writers and Artists Method) remains the core organizing principle of this program.
 Writing, both as craft and healing tool, remains our main focus.
 The AWA Method works as follows:

 - We will write together in response to exercises.
 Often, the content that eludes us when we write alone will pop up from the depths of our minds through the synergy of collective creative effort.

 - There will be time for three exercises.

 - Everyone will be invited to read what they have written.
 This is not a requirement.

 - We treat all work as if it were fiction, unless the writer specifically asks us to treat it as autobiography.
 Even then, we speak to the writing, not to the person.
 We’ll talk about “the narrator” and “the characters” in the piece as we give our feedback.